With ship now freed, a probe into Suez Canal blockage begins

 “We anticipate a detailed investigation will follow which will determine the cause," the firm said. ”Evidently the cause will impact upon the legal liabilities of the ship and cargo interests."

-Egyptian President Abdel Fattah el-Sissi traveled Tuesday to a canal office in Ismailia to praise those who freed the vessel.
+Egyptian President Abdel Fattah el-Sissi traveled Tuesday to the canalside city of Ismailia to praise those who freed the vessel.

-“We don’t want this event to happen again in the Suez, but it was dealt with effectively and efficiently,” he said in televised remarks.
+Speaking to a small group of reporters on a dock overlooking the waterway, el-Sissi deflected questions about the investigation, saying Egypt would not interfere in a probe that will be left to “the specialists.”

+“We want to confirm to all the world, that things are back to as they were,” he added.
+He stood before a sign that said: "Welcome to the Suez Canal: Egypt's lifeline of peace, prosperity and development."

 On Monday, a flotilla of tugboats helped by the tides, wrenched the bulbous bow of Ever Given from the canal’s sandy bank, where it had been firmly lodged.
 The tugs blared their horns in jubilation as they guided the Ever Given through the water after days of futility that had captivated the world, drawing scrutiny and social media ridicule.